 The Civil Department of the court is made up of General Civil, Small Claims, and Landlord Tenant cases.
 General Civil cases involve money amounts of up to $25,000.
-Small Claims handles money amounts up to $6,000, and Landlord Tenant involves disputes between landlord and tenants for possession and/or unpaid rent.
+Small Claims handles money amounts up to $6,500 and Landlord Tenant involves evictions between landlords and tenants for possession and/or unpaid rent.

 Notice on Legal Advice